Zevas1993/ElectricianApp_New/README.md

 This project is a complete rebuild of the Electrician App, developed using native Android with Kotlin and Jetpack Compose.

-## Current Status (as of 2025-04-13 ~12:40 PM ET)
+## Current Status (as of 2025-04-17 ~08:00 AM ET)

-The foundational structure of the application has been established, including:
+The foundational structure of the application has been established, and key features are implemented:

 1.  **Project Setup:**
     *   Gradle configured with specified versions (AGP 8.2.2, Gradle 8.13.0, Kotlin 2.0.0).